CaniSource Grand Cru Dog Food receives the Advisor’s top rating of 5 stars.

 |Calorie Weighted Basis||25%||36%||39%|

-The first item in this dog food is pork and beef.
-Although this is a quality item, raw pork and beef contain about 80% water.
-During processing, most of that moisture is lost… reducing the meat content to just a fraction of its original weight.
+The first two ingredients in this dog food are beef and pork.
+Although they are quality items, raw beef and pork contain up to 73% water.
+After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

-The fourth ingredient includes oats.
-Oats are rich in B-vitamins, minerals and dietary fiber.
+The next ingredient includes carrots, which are rich in beta-carotene, minerals and dietary fiber.

-The seventh ingredient includes eggs… a desirable addition.
+The eighth ingredient includes whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

 First, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
 Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.